SnappyJumper/BookWyrm/README.md

 * A known issue with Summernote field validation is present in the project.

-* There is a warning in the css validation:
+* There is a warning in the CSS validation:
     * ![CSS Warning](assets/testing_files/validation/css_warnings.png)

-    * The warning is for a package I dont have access to as they are never used in my Styles sheet.
+    * The warning is for a package I don't have access to as they are never used in my Styles sheet.

 [Back to top ⇧](#bookwyrm)

-## Acknowledgements
+## Acknowledgments

-* My partner, for her unconditional love and steady supply of tea and bacon sandwiches whilst writting this readme file.
+* My partner, for her unconditional love and a steady supply of tea and bacon sandwiches whilst writing this readme file.

 * My family and friends, for their continued love and support.

-* My mentor, Marcel, for his invaluable support and feed back throughout this course, answering Slack messages at the craziest times of day so I dont have a breakdown, I would be lost without him.
+* My mentor, Marcel, for his invaluable support and feedback throughout this course, answering Slack messages at the craziest times of the day so I don't have a breakdown, I would be lost without him.

 * To Code Institute and its amazing Slack community, giving me the tools to change my career and improve my quality of life.